-Welcome to my stop on the blog tour for The Closer I get by Paul Burston.
+Hello, and welcome to my stop on the WriteReads Ultimate blog tour for A Different Time, by Michael K. Hill.

 So I kind of forgot to do monthly wrap up posts for April and May, but not this month!
 This month I am on it!
 Most of my reads this month were for book tours, only two of them were from my TBR pile – I think I’ve become a bit addicted to tours!
 I think it’s quite a good mix of books though – some thrillers, a heartbreaker, and one quite controversial one…

 Welcome to this week’s ‘Two For Tuesday’, a weekly post hosted by myself, The Reading Nook, where each week I pick a bookish topic and discuss two of my favourite (or least favourite) things about that topic!
 If you feel like joining in, feel free to use the above picture, and don’t forget to link back to the post so everyone can see!

 Continue reading “Two For Tuesday”

 I was lucky enough to receive an extra copy of Ponti by Sharlene Teo, via the very kind Alice at Pan Macmillan, so, with her permission, I’ve decided to do a little giveaway!
 All you have to do to enter is :